-HTTP Live Streaming is being used for cellular but you did not provide a up to 64 kbps maximum audio-only stream.
+HTTP Live Streaming is being used for cellular but you did not provide a up to 64 kbps maximum stream.

 The recommended way to test the validity of your streams is to use the Media Stream Validator tool to validate your HTTP Live Streaming streams and servers.
 This tool verifies that the index file and media segments conform to the HTTP Live Streaming specification.
 It performs several checks to ensure reliable streaming.
 If any errors or problems are found, a detailed diagnostic report is displayed.

 If you are a iOS or Mac Developer Program member you can download the latest version of the Media Stream Validator from the Apple Developer Connection website.
 To download, go to Apple Developer Downloads (http://developer.apple.com/downloads/), in the search field type 'HTTP Live Streaming Tools', download and install the 'HTTP Live Streaming Tools'.